ManudattaG/d2d_code_challenge/README.md

 Solution:
 ---------------------------------------------------------------------------------------

-Visualize all the vehicles on a map (in browser) which are registered and sent the location updates to the system URL --> https://vehicle-visual-map.s3.amazonaws.com/map/visual_map.html
+Visualize the location of all the vehicles on a map (in any browser) by clicking the below web URL.

+URL --> https://vehicle-visual-map.s3.amazonaws.com/map/visual_map.html

-** NOTE: To register a new vehicle and start sending location updates, call the REST endpoints and view the result by clicking the above URL **
+** NOTE: To register a new vehicle and start sending location updates, call the REST endpoints and view the result by clicking on the same website URL **

 PS: DEMO screenshots available in D2D_Vehicle_Location_API/README.md